wohali/hough/README.md

 1. Bilevel (black-and-white) bitmaps will produce lower quality results.
-   For best results, scan to greyscale or RGB first, deskew with _Hough_, then reduce the colour depth to bilevel.
+   For best results, scan to greyscale or RGB first, deskew with _Hough_, then reduce the colour depth to bilevel if desired.
 1. Hough deskewing is an inexact process, with many heuristics discovered by trial and error. _Hough_ may not work well on your material without tuning and further modification.
 (We'd love your pull requests!)